Last updated: November 11, 2025

 Debugging and observing your pipeline

 A critical piece of infrastructure like your telemetry pipeline must itself be observable and easy to debug.
-If the Collector is dropping data, experiencing high latency, or is unhealthy, you need to know.
+If the Collector is dropping data, experiencing high latency, or is unhealthy, you definitely need to know about it.

 Fortunately, the Collector is instrumented out-of-the-box and provides several tools for validation and observation.